Leasing Agent

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• High school diploma or general education degree (GED).
+• High school diploma or GED.

 Other Information

-A competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.
+Hourly pay rate commensurate with experience.
+Competitive benefits package, including health benefits, dental benefits, vision coverage, and 401K.

 If you are unable to apply because of incompatible assistive technology or a disability, please contact COCM Recruitment from our website.
 We will make every effort to respond to your request for assistance as soon as possible.

-To provide equal employment opportunities to all individuals, employment decisions at Capstone On-Campus Management (COCM) will be based on qualifications and abilities.
-COCM does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, marital status, veteran status, or any other characteristic protected by law.
+To provide equal employment opportunities to all individuals, employment decisions at Capstone On-Campus Management (COCM) will be based on qualifications, and abilities.
+COCM does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, marital status, veteran status or any other characteristic protected by law.